 Mrs May called a General Election in June 2017, with the proclaimed aim of making “a success of Brexit”.
 She told us that “every vote for me and my team on 8 June will strengthen my hand in those negotiations”.
 That didn’t quite go to plan, however.

-Rather than giving us the benefit of continued “strong and stable leadership”, May ended up losing her majority and with the added humiliation of needing to get into bed with the DUP.
+Rather than giving us the benefit of continued “strong and stable leadership”, May ended up losing her majority and had to endure the added humiliation of needing to get into bed with the DUP.

 Even before then, however, the wheels were coming off her wagon.
 It had become clear very soon after the referendum that no-one in the Leave camp had any substantive idea of what a post-Brexit operating model should look like, never mind how to get there from our starting position.